jeremybshaw/CDP-API-Integrations/Acxiom_TreasureBox/README.md

 ## Integration Overview

-The Acxiom data services API (DS-API) provides a common interface to access Acxiom's core data products which include:
+The Acxiom data services API (DS-API) provides a common interface to access Acxiom's core toolset which include:

-* Name and address standardisation and parsing
+* Name and address standardisation and parsing.
-* Matching customer PII to Acxiom's data products and enrichment
+* Matching a consumer's PII to Acxiom's data and enriching.
-* 1st party identity resolution through Acxiom's Identity Builder
+* Advanced 1st party data identity resolution through Acxiom's Identity Builder.

-The following guide demonstrates the integration of a Treasure Data workflow with Acxiom's DS-API services which contains U.S. style synthetic data.
+The following guide demonstrates the integration of a Treasure Data workflow with Acxiom's DS-API services.
+Note: The dataset used for this demonstration is entirely synthetic.

 ![Data Flow](img/Integration_Overview.jpg)